CAA Signs ‘24’ And ‘BlacKkKlansman’ Star Corey Hawkins

-EXCLUSIVE: CAA just signed Corey Hawkins, who starred in Fox’s 24: Legacy after a breakout turn in Straight Outta Compton as Dr Dre.
+EXCLUSIVE: CAA just signed Corey Hawkins, who starred in Fox’s 24: Legacy after a breakout turn as Dr Dre in Straight Outta Compton.
 Hawkins made the move from ICM Partners after starring as civil rights leader Stokley Carmichael in BlacKkKlansman, the Spike Lee-directed film that just won the Grand Prix at Cannes and is set for release in August by Focus Features.

-Hawkins will next be seen starring with Annette Bening and Vanessa Redgrave in Christoph Waltz’s directorial debut Georgetown.
-He also co-starred in Kong: Skull Island and also became a popular character on The Walking Dead, until his Heath character went missing and was feared to have become zombie chow.
-Showrunners have hinted he might return.
+Hawkins next will be seen starring with Annette Bening and Vanessa Redgrave in Christoph Waltz’s directorial debut Georgetown.
+He also co-starred in Kong: Skull Island and became a popular character on The Walking Dead, until his Heath character went missing and was feared to have become zombie chow.
+Showrunners have hinted that he might return.

-He is a classically-trained graduate of Julliard, where he received the prestigious John Houseman Prize for excellence in classical theatre.
+He is a classically trained graduate of Julliard, where he received the prestigious John Houseman Prize for excellence in classical theatre.
 He was also a 2017 Tony Award nominee for Best Actor in a Play for Six Degrees of Separation.

 Hawkins is also repped by attorneys Michael Auerbach and Karl Austen at Jackoway, Tyerman, Wertheimer.